-The work you’ll discover herein is concerned with how experience is held and integrated as something to be lived psychologically, relationally, and ethically, not merely understood.
-It is oriented toward integration rather than idealization, and toward clarity that can be carried into everyday life.
+The work you’ll discover herein is concerned with how experience is held and integrated as something to be lived, not merely understood.
+It is oriented toward integration rather than diagnosis – a process with profound consequences on how we carry our experiences into everyday life.

 Orientation